kevin-tournie/le-secret-des-templiers/README.md

 ## Execute migration

-This project uses Posgresql as database engine and drizzle as an ORM and migrations manager.
+This project uses Postgresql as database engine and drizzle as an ORM and migrations manager.
-To generate the migrations, run :
+To generate a migration, run :

 ```bash
 npx drizzle-kit generate